Humour/Satire

 No more fun? – No thanks!

-The international competition Humour / Satire brings films from all over the world to the screen that illuminate very different facets of the genre.
-Whether black humour or romantic comedy, social satire or action comedy, at the Filmfest comedy can be laconic, absurd or light, tragic or feel good, it can scratch (taste) boundaries or simply make you laugh.
-Humour unexpectedly opens up new doors and possibilities between people, because in many places explosive topics can only be addressed through the comedic mouthpiece.
-Tragedy and comedy are often very close to each other and laughter is all the more liberating.
-Laughter is also a form of communication that knows no linguistic barriers, which is why this competition is particularly close to our hearts.
+The international competition Humour/Satire brings films from all around the world to the screen that illuminate very different facets of the genre.
+This is where black humor, slapstick, political satire and tragicomedy go hand in hand, because at the Filmfest comedy is allowed to be absurd, grotesque, laconic, light, tragic or heart-warming.
+It is allowed to scratch (taste-) boundaries or simply make you laugh.
+Humor unexpectedly opens new doors d opportunities between people because in many places, controversial topics can only be addressed through a comedic voice in the first place.
+Tragedy and Comedy are often very closely linked which makes laughter all the more liberating.
+Since it is also a form of communication that knows no language barriers, this competition is particularly important to us.

-From over 300 submissions, our 12-member viewing committee selected 26 short and medium-length films as well as seven feature films to compete for the following prizes:
+From over 300 submissions, our 16-member viewing committee has selected 21 short and medium-length films as well as six feature films to compete in their respective categories for the prizes listed below:

 Awards